 He loves the fact that an artist has the ability to control what a viewer experiences with their composition.
 In showing off his geeky side, he compares it to the science-fiction show “The Outer Limits” and its famous introduction: “For the next hour, sit quietly and we will control all that you see and hear.”

-“It seems very similar to science and how people look visually when they’re observing painting,” he says.
+“It seems very similar to science and how people look visually when they’re observing a painting,” he says.
 “I can control where someone’s eyes go into a painting, and knowing that, I design paintings that way, so I have a very scientific approach to it.”

 A prime example is his “19th Hole Water Bound.”
 Notice how the golf cart leads the eye to an olive that is gesturing to the stem of the martini glass, which in turn trails up the glass itself.
 From there, the red 19 flag points back toward the golf cart.
-Godard credits this cyclical movement to carefully using triangle shapes throughout the composition.
+Godard credits this cyclical movement to carefully using triangular shapes throughout the composition.

 “Everything is not just placed by accident, it is placed very purposefully where it is,” Godard says.

 Even with all the details and forethought that go into his works, Godard doesn’t take himself seriously.
-Instead, he says his goal is to make his art accessible and for people to feel good when viewing it – regardless of whether they’re left or right brained.
+Instead, his goal is to make his art accessible and for people to feel good when viewing it – regardless of whether they’re left or right brained.

-“Someone can look at a painting and I don’t know the reason that they’re drawn to it, but if it moves them in some way there has to be some reason,” he says.
+“Someone can look at a painting, and I don’t know the reason that they’re drawn to it, but if it moves them in some way there has to be some reason,” he says.
 “I love that part of it, that people give it meaning.”